bittergourdking/APCSFinalProject/README.md

 210528-210529: planned details + updated UML diagram + sketched sprites

-210530-210601: created background + created Ingredient, Tool, Player classes and coded in ~40% of things needed for the final product
+210530-210601: created background sprite + created Ingredient, Tool, Player classes and coded in ~30% of things needed for the final product

+210602-210603: updated background sprite + created all ingredient sprites for all growth stages + currently illustrating tool sprites and making the demo workable